Moein (singer): Career

 In 2000, Moein released the album Parvaz, followed by the successful Lahzeha in 2002, collaborating with artists such as Hassan Shamaizadeh, Homa Mirafshar, and Babak Radmanesh.
 Standout tracks from Lahzeha include Lahzeha, Faramoosham Nakon, Ghasam Nakhor, and Shabay-e Raftan-e To.
 After a five-year hiatus, he released Tolo in the fall of 2007, working with Babak Bayat, Babak Sahraei, Fazlollah Tavakol, Sadegh Nojouki, and Kazem Alemi.
 Following this, Moein released several singles, including Khatereh, Hamdam, Shomal, and Khouneh-ye Arezoo.
 After a 12-year gap since his last album, he released Mandegar on 20 January 2019, collaborating with lyricists and composers such as Afshin Moghaddam, Afshin Yadollahi, Roozbeh Bemani, Homa Mirafshar, Babak Zarrin, Mohammad Heydari, and Fazlollah Tavakol.
 Mandegar remains his latest album.

-Career

 He began his artistic career as a radio singer and released several albums before Miparastam in 1983, which was his first album to be widely noticed in Iran.
 The name of this album was Ghazal.
 In recent years, Moein has become widely acclaimed in Iran and he has played concerts all around the globe.
 He is referred to as "Javdan Sedaye Eshgh," which translates to "The Eternal Voice of Love".

 Moein has a strange skill in presenting romantic and sad works, which is related to the burning and sadness hidden in his voice.